Sundried Tomato Mushroom Pasta

 Ingredients to make pasta on a marble countertop.

-• Mushrooms – I like to use cremini mushrooms (sometimes called baby portobello mushrooms) since they tend to have a bit more flavor than white button mushrooms, but you can use whatever you have on hand.
-Be sure to wipe the dirt from the mushrooms before slicing them.
+• Mushrooms – I like to use cremini mushrooms (also called baby portobello mushrooms) since they tend to have a bit more flavor than white button mushrooms, but use whatever you have on hand.

 • Vegetable broth – vegetable broth helps to add a deep flavor to the dish.
-I always use vegetable broth instead of water in quick cooking dishes as it’s an easy way to add intense flavor to the dish.
+I always use vegetable broth instead of water in quick cooking dishes as it’s an easy way to add intense flavor.
 You could also use chicken broth or stock.

 • Pasta – for this recipe, I really like to use a lentil or chickpea-based pasta.
 These legume-based pastas are a great way to add more protein and fiber to the dish, helping make this meatless meal more satisfying.
 My go to is Tolerant brand lentil pasta, it cooks up just like regular pasta and has just 1 ingredient.